 By Nancy Novick

-While movies about teenagers often focus on first love or the forces that thwart it, far fewer depict the non-sexual, yet no less passionate attachments many young women experience with one another.
-In her new film, Ginger and Rosa, writer and director Sally Potter turns our attention to one such relationship set in London against the backdrop of the Cuban missile crisis.
+From Romeo and Juliet to the Twilight saga, themes of first love–and the forces that thwart it–have attracted scores of filmmakers from around the world.
+But far fewer have depicted the non-sexual, yet no less passionate attachments many young women experience with one another.
+In her new film, Ginger and Rosa, writer and director Sally Potter turns our attention to one such relationship, set in London against the backdrop of the Cuban missile crisis.
 Spirited poetry-writing Ginger (Elle Fanning) and lonely bad-girl Rosa, played by newcomer Alice Englert (who recalls the Canadian actress Ellen Page) have been friends almost since birth.
 Beautiful Ginger wants to save the world from nuclear annihilation, sexy Rosa just wants to find true love that will last forever.
 But the girls share just about everything else, including jokes, minor acts of rebellion, and contempt for their mothers; Rosa’s is a haggard cleaner whose husband has left her, Ginger’s has given up her painting to stay home and look after the house.
 It’s no wonder “they can’t keep their men” Rosa says.

 The first hint that things may go seriously wrong shows up early on, during a scene in which Ginger’s father drives Rosa home after the girls spend a late night out.
 Although Ginger is along for the ride, we see Roland (a handsome free-thinking pacifist played by Alessandro Nivola) glancing with interest at Rosa’s image in his rearview mirror.
 Before long the girls are being driven apart by Ginger’s growing activism and Rosa’s conviction that she can “comfort” Roland, whose biggest problem seems to be his aversion to domestic life and marriage to Ginger’s needy, vulnerable mother played by a toned-down Christina Hendricks (looking soft and lovely and worn without the aggressive makeup and uplift of Mad Men’s Joan